TLecailtel/ECL-Cluster_Map/README.md

 <img src="img/before.png" alt="before" width="600"/>

-And that would be the simplified cluster map:
+And that would be a simplified cluster map:

 <img src="img/after.png" alt="after" width="600"/>